-- 3.7 If, despite best efforts, it is not possible to find a mutually convenient date and time for a hearing within a reasonable timeframe, the Clerk may determine that the hearing proceeds on the basis of written submissions from both parties. - 3.8 You have the right to be accompanied to the hearing by a friend, relative, advocate or interpreter.
+- 3.7 If, despite best efforts, it is not possible to find a mutually convenient date and time for a hearing within a reasonable timeframe, the Clerk may determine that the hearing proceeds on the basis of written submissions from both parties. - 3.8 You have the right to be accompanied to the hearing by one friend, relative, advocate or interpreter.
 You should notify the Clerk in advance if you intend to bring anyone to the hearing.
 We do not encourage either party to bring legal representatives to the Complaints Committee meeting.
 Representatives from the media are not permitted to attend.
-The Complaints Committee itself may take legal advice on matters of law and procedure. - 3.9 A copy of the complaint and any other documents provided by you in support of your complaint, or by the school representative in defence of the complaint, will be provided to the Complaints Committee as soon as practicable upon receipt.
+The Complaints Committee itself may take legal advice, or seek advice from experts, on matters of law and/or procedure in order to ensure that they have the necessary information on which to base their decision making. - 3.9 A copy of the complaint and any other documents or evidence provided by you in support of your complaint, or by the school representative in defence of the complaint, will be provided to the Complaints Committee as soon as practicable upon receipt.
 Copies of these documents shall also be provided to you or the school representative (as applicable) at least 3 school days before the hearing.
-The Complaints Committee reserves the right not to consider any documentation presented by either party less than 3 school days prior to the hearing.
+The Complaints Committee reserves the right not to consider any documentation or evidence presented by either party less than 3 school days prior to the hearing.
 The Complaints Committee is under no obligation to hear oral evidence from witnesses but may do so and/or may take written statements into account.
 The committee will not normally accept recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - 3.10 The hearing will be conducted to ensure that each party has the opportunity to address the Complaints Committee.
 The procedure to be followed during the hearing will be explained to the parties by letter in advance of the hearing.
 The Clerk will ensure that sufficient notes are taken to record an accurate reflection of the points considered and any decisions taken or actions agreed.
-Electronic recordings of the hearing will not normally be permitted and, in any event, would require the consent of all those present. - 3.11 Unless otherwise stated, the procedure for the Stage 3 hearing is as follows: - the parent and school representative will enter the hearing together; - the Chair of the Committee will introduce the committee members and outline the process; - the parent will explain the complaint; - the school representative and committee members will question the parent; - the school representative will explain the school/trust's actions; - the parent and the committee members will question the school representative; - the parent will sum up their complaint; - the school representative will sum up the school/trust's actions; - the Chair of the Committee will explain that both parties will hear from the committee within 5 school days; - both parties will leave together while the committee decides; - the Clerk will stay to assist the committee with its decision making.
+Electronic recordings of the hearing will not normally be permitted and, in any event, would require the consent of all those present. - 3.11 Unless otherwise stated, the procedure for the Stage 3 hearing is as follows: - the parent(s) and school representative(s) will enter the hearing together; - the Chair of the Committee will introduce the committee members and outline the process; - the parent(s) will explain the complaint; - the school representative(s) and committee members will question the parent(s); - the school representative(s) will explain the school/trust's actions; - the parent(s) and the committee members will question the school representative(s); - the parent(s) will sum up their complaint; - the school representative(s) will sum up the school/trust's actions; - the Chair of the Committee will explain that both parties will hear from the committee within 5 school days; - both parties will leave together while the committee decides; - the Clerk will stay to assist the committee with its decision making ensuring that the Complaint's Policy is adhered to

-The Clerk and or Complaints Committee reserves the right to modify the above procedure at their sole discretion, for example requiring the parent and the school representative to present their complaint/actions separately to the Committee in the absence of the other party.
+The Clerk and or Complaints Committee reserves the right to modify the above procedure at their sole discretion, for example requiring the parent(s) and the school representative(s) to present their complaint/actions separately to the Committee in the absence of the other party.